tony-albanese/nonnas-kitchen/README.md

 # Nonna's Kitchen Frontend
+Nonna's kitchen is an online space for people who love food to share their experiences around food.
+The purpose of this site is not so much for people to share what they are eating but rather to share the emotional connection that often comes from a particular dish.
+The more specific purpose of this site is for people to share their emotional connections with a particular dish or type of food and to have other share in those experiences.
+That is why the site is called Nonna's Kitchen - "Nonna" is Italian for "grandmother" and the site is supposed to evoke memories, feelings, and connections to one's ancestors and culture.

+The main type content on the site is a blog post in which users can share an image of a particular food and provide a short (1-2 paragraph) description of their connection to that dish.
+For example, a user can share an image of a plate of *spaghetti al pomodorro*, (the classic spaghetti with tomato sauce) and then write how they are emotionally connected to that dish - that connection could be one of several types (Anecdote, History, Reminiscence, Tip).
+The idea here is for site users to be more specific in the type of information they are sharing and consuming.

+There are many sites for sharing recipes and Twitter/Instagram/Facebook are full of food posts.
+However, this site is intended to focus on the *emotional* connection people have with food.
+That is how this site adds value to for its users.
 # User Stories
 ## Navigation and Authentication
 + As a user I can view a navbar from every page so that I can navigate easily between pages